CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Given the unpredictable nature of LLM responses, it is crucial to test whether your application can handle a range of outcomes.
 Your Colab notebook should also include tests for your code.
 We have provided a starter code.
+In this task, you are required to employ mocking techniques to test your code resilience against unexpected results from API calls to the LLM.
+Mocking is a method used in testing to replace real system components with mock objects that simulate the behavior of those components.
+This approach allows developers to emulate various scenarios, including errors or atypical responses from external services, without having to make actual API calls.
+Here you will be using mocking to mimic different unexpected outcomes to check if your code can handle such anomalies gracefully.

-For this task, you should write at least two tests that deal with unexpected model behavior.
+For full credit, your submission should have at least two mock tests that deal with unexpected model behavior.
 At least one of these tests should involve the model returning unexpected text.

 You should download and submit a .ipynb copy of your Colab notebook (with outputs) to Gradescope.